 and so on.
 The deﬁnition of the remaining base units are given in NIST Special Publication 330, cited above.

 Table 2 shows the seven SI base units, plus two supplementary units that are convenient for measurement of plane and solid angle.
 All other quantities are derivable from these units.
 With the exception of the candela, which is needed only for the discussion of photometry, we presume that the reader is familiar with these SI units from basic physics and chemistry.

 |Physical quantity||Base Unit||Symbol|

 |amount of substance||mole||mol|

-Our choice of nomenclature and symbols generally follows the recommendations of the Committee on Radiant Energy in the Sea of the International Association of Physical Sciences of the Ocean (IAPSO; see Morel and Smith (1982)).
-This is the nomenclature most widely used today in optical oceanography.
+The nomenclature and symbols most widely used today in optical oceanography follow the recommendations of the Committee on Radiant Energy in the Sea of the International Association of Physical Sciences of the Ocean (IAPSO; see Morel and Smith (1982)).
 However, neither the SI units nor the recommended IAPSO notation are entirely satisfactory.
-In particular, they are sometimes inconvenient for our measurements and mathematical manipulations; consequently we occasionally shall make minor deviations from the IAPSO recommendations.
-Several derived units that we shall need are shown in Table 2.
+In particular, they are sometimes inconvenient for measurements and mathematical manipulations; consequently we occasionally shall make minor deviations from the IAPSO recommendations.
+Several derived units that we shall need are shown in Table 3.